 Many people know you can sell old jewelry to a precious metals refinery to make some extra cash.
 But some may be unaware you can also sell dental scrap to a refinery.
 So, how do you sell dental gold?

 The process of selling dental gold is much easier than you may think.
-This applies both for private individuals and dental offices looking to sell dental scrap.
+This applies to both private individuals and dental offices looking to sell dental scrap.

 Dental offices may have boxes of old dental scrap lying around, which contain very valuable precious metals.
 Similarly, dental patients may have old crowns or bridges tucked away somewhere.